Nerd Street Gamers raises $11.5 million for digital esports platform

 With an eye toward a post-pandemic future where gamers will need affordable access to high-quality equipment more than ever, Nerd Street Gamers opened new locations in Austin, Philadelphia, and St. Louis in 2020.
 This additional funding will allow the team to continue its rapid growth through the end of the pandemic, deferring additional financing until certainty returns to the market.

 “In addition to this subscription service, we’ve also held daily digital tournaments, online camps and virtual coaching sessions during the pandemic in lieu of in-person events, and have seen great engagement and success from these programs,” Fazio said.
-“In fact, our digital platform has grown its membership by more than 218% since 2019 and our Twitch channel grew over 4,066% in minutes watched.”

 Nerd Street Gamers is planning to build a national network of esports facilities and events dedicated to powering competitive opportunities for gamers.
 The company has 91 employees and it has raised $25 million to date.